bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyradio-2-0.md

 {% si_step check the installation %}
 The installation takes less than a second and when done, the {% poplink crazyradio-2-0 %} will restart running the new firmware.
 Since it is no longer in bootloader mode, the USB drive will no longer be available.
+This also means that you might get an error message from your operating system that the copy could not complete.

 When the Crazyradio emulation firmware starts up, the LED will light up briefly in white.
+This means that the flashing was successful.
 If you missed it when flashing, unplug and re-plug the {% poplink crazyradio-2-0 %} to restart it.
 {% endsi_step %}